fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 (2 rows)
 {% endhighlight %}

 Looks about right, right?
-It's uses a Index Scan, with an Index Cond(itional) searching for all `id`s between 100 and 200.
+It uses a Index Scan, with an Index Cond(itional) searching for all `id`s between 100 and 200.
 Good enough.

 How about we try to return all users with `id`s between 200 and 800?